dangoslen/dangoslen-me-site/content/blog/writing-software-is-like-growing-a-garden.md

 title: Writing Software Is Like Growing a Garden
 description: Gardens won't grow if neglected, and neither will your software.
 keywords:
-  - software gardner
+  - software gardens
   - how to write great software
+  - what is technical debt
 tags:
   - software development lifecycle
-  - coding
+  - team-driven developer
   - software engineering
 image: "../assets/gryffyn-m-BUYiKuAZw0w-unsplash.jpg"
 ---